directus-labs/guest-authoring/directus-studio/index.md

 ## Introduction

-Building a user-friendly and useable product is important, but an effective customer feedback and support is pivotal for business success.
-[Directus](https://directus.io), an open-source flexible platform that offers solutions such as the Headless CMS, Backend-as-a-service more amazing features that can be tailored to various needs, including creating a dynamic support ticket form for your product.
-This article will guide you through using Directus Studio to build a support ticket form that allows customers to submit their queries or issues on your product offerings.
+This article will guide you through using [Directus Studio](https://directus.io) to build a support ticket form that allows customers to submit their queries or issues on your product offerings.

-## Before You Start
+## You will need

-**:cloud: Instance**
-Imagine a scenario where your business receives numerous customer inquiries daily.
-Managing these inquiries efficiently becomes importantant.
-In this article, you will learn how [Directus](https://directus.io) can be helpful in building a seamless support ticket handling system for your business.
 <!-- ## Your Sections Here -->

-- Ensure that you have setup a Directus account either on the [Directus Cloud](https://directus.cloud/) or on your local development environment using [docker](https://docs.directus.io/getting-started/quickstart.html).
-Watch this youtube [video](https://www.youtube.com/watch?v=ZOCfBBTMtoE) for a step-by-step guide in setting up Directus locally on your computer.

-- Log into your Directus account, you'll create a specific collection for your support ticket, agent, and message.
-This collections will include the form for `Customer` to drop a ticket, the support collection will be for the `Support Agent` assigned to each ticket, while the message collection is for communication on the ticket.
-Below is the structure of the schema for each collections:

-	1. Support Ticket: Ticket_Id, Name, Email, Issue Type (options: Billing, Technical Issue, General Inquiry), Description, status (Open, In Progress, Resolved), asigned_to, and Submission Date.
-	2. Agents: agent_id (uuid), assigned (relationship: manyToOne, related collection: directus user)
-   3. Ticket Message: message_id, date_created, ticket_message, relationship (relationship: ManyToOne, related collection: support_tickets `ticket_id`)

-- Configuring roles for the support agents and the customers:
-	-  `Customers` can create tickets and view the status of their own tickets, as well as add message to the ticket.

-	-  `Support Agents` has access to view assigned tickets, update statuses, add message for the customer.

-Setting up these roles and permissions ensures that customers have a straightforward way to submit and track their inquiries while giving support agents the tools needed to manage and resolve tickets efficiently.
+- A Directus project.
+Follow the [Quickstart guide](https://docs.directus.io/getting-started/quickstart) to create one.

+Log into your Directus account to set up the different collections of your support system, which revolves around three key components:

+- Support Tickets: These is the main records where customer issues are logged and tracked through various stages from opening to resolution.

+- Agents: Support agents are assigned to tickets to manage responses and updates, ensuring each ticket is handled efficiently.

+- Ticket Messages: This feature facilitates communication between customers and agents directly within the ticket, allowing for a smooth issue resolve.

+Each component plays an important role in the workflow, enabling both customers and agents to interact effectively within the system.

+The next section explains the setup of each collection and the configuration of roles and permissions, ensuring a comprehensive support system.

-## Designing the Agent Schema
+## Create the Agent Collection

-The support agent schema is useful for managing a dedicated support team: below are the few fields to include in the `agent` schema:
+The support agent collection is useful for managing a dedicated support team.
+Create an `agents` collection and add the following fields:

-1. Create a New Collection: Name it `agents`.
-This collection is where all your agents will be added.
-Rename the `id` to `agent-id` which will be your primary key and change the type to `uuid`.
-2. Create a new field, `assigned` the field type will be `many-to-one`.
-The related collection will be `directus_users`.
-This will allow you to select your agents and add them to this collection.
-3. Configure the access to this collection to be visible to only admin.
-Save your chnages.
+- `agent-id`, primary key, type: UID.
+- `assigned` many-to-one to `directus_users` (id)

+This collection does not require any specific access control settings as only project admins should be able to create agents.

-## Designing the Support Ticket Schema
+## Create the Support Ticket Collection

-The major part of the support ticket system is its schema.
-In Directus Studio:

-1. Create a New Collection: Name it `support_tickets`.
-This collection will store all customer queries.
-Creating a fresh collection, Directus suggest an initial field, `id` as the unique key of your collection.
-Rename the id field to `ticket-id` which will be your primary key and leave the type as auto-incremented integer.
+The support ticket collection is useful for managing the support request from customers.
+Create a `support_ticket` collection and add the following fields:

+- `ticket-id`, primary key, type: integer (auto-incrementing integer).
+- `customer_name`, type: text.
+- `customer_email`, type: text.
+- `issue_type`, type: dropdown, options: Billing, Technical Issue, General Inquiry.
+- `status`, type: dropdown, options: Open, In Progress, Resolved.
+- `date_created` type: datetime.
+- `date_updated` type: datetime.
+- `user_updated` many-to-one to `directus_users` (id)
+- `message` type: textarea
+- `assigned_to` many-to-one to `agent collection` (agent_id)

 ```
 :::hint